eteitelbaum/academic-website/content/slides/psc1001_6.1/index.md

 - **Social policy**--The range of policies that governments use to promote welfare
 - **Social contract**--Implicit agreement to give up individual rights in exchange for social rights
-- **Social rights**--Rights to basic services like education, health care and a minimal standard of living (basic income)
+- **Social rights**--Rights to basic services like education, health care and a minimal standard of living
 - **Decommodification**--The ability of a person to opt out of working
-- **Universalism**--Benfits provided in such a way that everyone has an equal ability to access them
+- **Universalism**--Benefits provided in such a way that everyone has an equal ability to access them

 ---
 ## Welfare State Regimes ("Three Worlds")

 - Liberal—emphasize means tested social assistance
-	- Anglo-American countries
-	- Examples: U.S., UK, Canada, Australia…
+	- Anglo-American countries (e.g. U.S., UK, Australia)
 - Corporatist—ranked system of social insurance, emphasis on the family, narrow provisioning
-	- Continental European countries
+	- Continental European countries (e.g. Austria, Germany, Switzerland)
-	- Examples: Austria, Germany, Switzerland
-- Social Democratic—universalistic, emphasis on full employment and broad provisioning (Nordic countries)
-	- Examples: Denmark, Norway, Sweden
+- Social Democratic—universalistic, emphasis on full employment and broad provisioning         - Nordic countries (e.g. Denmark, Norway, Sweden)

 ---
 ## Social Spending By Category